TykTechnologies/tyk-charts/components/tyk-gateway/README.md

 ### Enable autoscaling

 This chart allows for easy configuration of autoscaling parameters.
 To simply enable autoscaling it's enough to add `--set gateway.autoscaling.enabled=true`.
 That will enable `Horizontal Pod Autoscaler` resource with default parameters (avg.
 CPU load at 60%, scaling between 1 and 3 instances).
-To customize those values you can add `--set gateway.autoscaling.averageCpuUtilization 75` or use `values.yaml` file:
+To customize those values you can add `--set gateway.autoscaling.averageCpuUtilization=75` or use `values.yaml` file:

 ```yaml
 gateway: